applicaster/developer.applicaster.com/book/dev-env/iOS/utils.md

 The following is a partial list documenting the main delegates and their functionalites.

 ### Localization
-The Localization delegate used to fetch localized texts.
+The Localization delegate is used to fetch localized texts.

 Calling the delegate: `ZAAppConnector.sharedInstance().localizationDelegate` Implemented protocol: `ZAAppDelegateConnectorLocalizationProtocol`